Alvin-dot/Portfolio/README.md

-# portfolio
+# Personal Portfolio
 This is my personal portfolio.
 I made it using HTML and CSS during the freecodecamp responsive web design course.
-You can access this webpage by clicking [here](https://alvaro-baranoski.github.io/portfolio/#welcome-section)
+You can access this webpage by clicking [here](https://alvaro-baranoski.github.io/portfolio/#welcome-section).